-procedure & timescales in Stage 2 (The independent member will not be a Governor, Trustee or an employee of the Trust).
-The Trust CEO directly to seek to resolve informally (See Stage 2) CEO (via Clerk to the Trust).
-CEO considers formal complaint against the Trust using the procedure & timescales in Stage 2 Clerk to the Trust As directly above CEO or Trustee Chair of the Trust Board directly to seek to resolve informally (See Stage 2) Complaint to be submitted to Clerk to the Trust Chair of Trust Board (via Clerk to the Trust).
-Chair considers formal complaint against CEO or a Trustee using the procedure & timescales in Stage 2 Clerk to the Trust As directly above Chair & Vice Chair(s) of the Trust Board jointly, the entire Trust Board or majority of the Trust Board Chair of the Trust Board directly to seek to resolve informally (See Stage 3) Clerk to the Trust A Panel of 3: completely independent panel consisting of individuals who are not/have not been a Governor, Trustee or an employee of the Trust
+Vice Chair considers formal complaint against Chair of Trustees using the procedure and timescales in Stage 2 in any previous investigation into the complaint.
+(The independent member will not be a Governor, Trustee or an employee of the Trust).
+The Trust CEO directly to seek to resolve informally (See Stage 2) CEO (via Lead Governance Professional).
+CEO considers formal complaint against the Trust using the procedure and timescales in Stage 2 Lead Governance Professional As directly above CEO or Trustee Chair of Trustees directly to seek to resolve informally (See Stage 2) Complaint to be submitted to Lead Governance Professional Chair of Trustees (via Lead Governance Professional).
+Chair considers formal complaint against CEO or a Trustee using the procedure and timescales in Stage 2 Lead Governance Professional As directly above Chair & Vice Chair(s) of Trustees jointly, the entire Trust Board or majority of the Trust Board Chair of Trustees directly to seek to resolve informally (See Stage 3) Lead Governance Professional A Panel of 3: completely independent panel consisting of individuals who are not/have not been a Governor, Trustee or an employee of the Trust